 (Baby changing room)

-First aid qualified people are - Joanna Voss, Gemma Hall, Tracy Fearnley and Margaret walch.
+First aid qualified people are - Joanna Voss, Gemma Hall, Cathy Greenwood and Laura Dolan.

 Any serious accidents or incidents which result in a child having to attend hospital which happen inside or outside of the building will be recorded and shared with the relevant people immediately (this must be done as soon as possible and no later than 14 days of the accident/incident occuring), 'RIDDOR' (Reporting of lnjuries, Disease and Dangerous Occurrences Regulations.)and OFSTED.